joshbakervt/joshbakervt/README.md

 *   ✉️  You can contact me at [joshbakervt@gmail.com](mailto:joshbakervt@gmail.com)

 ### Cool Projects I've Developed
 * [What's the Data (Independent) ](http://whatsthedata.com/) - This is an in-progress freelance website I'm developing for a neurosurgeon with the intent of making PubMed publications accessible to neuroscience students.
-The site uses multiple Lambda functions, DynamoDB and a custom API gateway for on-demand data processing and retrieval.
+The site uses AWS Lambda, DynamoDB and a custom API gateway for on-demand data processing and retrieval.
 * [205 Days Later (Contributor)](https://gitlab.uvm.edu/jjbaker/cs-205-group-10-final-project) - An immersive 2.5D Call of Duty Zombies style video game built using Python Arcade.
 I developed a spawning algorithm using an LRU-cache for coordinates to evenly distribute spawn location.
 * [Spectrum Analyzer (Indepdenent)](https://www.youtube.com/watch?v=LnRLYul1AE0&t=1s) - A GUI-based frequency analysis software tool running on Raspberry Pi to show frequency presence in audio files.
 This is a very common tool used in music production for mixing and mastering.